 We at the studio are taking your health and safety very seriously.
 Please go to our COVID-19 Procedures page to read more about what you’ll need to do to take class at the studio.
 If you are not feeling well or have been in contact with someone who has not been well, we would ask you to stay home.
 You can always join class from the comfort of your home with our virtual options.

 What do I need to wear to class?

-During the pandemic, I’m suggesting that you avoid going barefoot.
-While in jazz class I don’t require you to wear jazz shoes, you may want to wear some form of dance shoe or socks that aren’t too slippery on the wood floor.
+For jazz class, jazz shoes are recommended, but not required.
+You may want to wear some form of dance shoe or socks that aren’t too slippery on the wood floor, or go barefoot.

 Which level of jazz class is appropriate for me?

 We offer two levels: beginner/intermediate (Thursday) and intermediate/advanced (Tuesday).
 Because our students are adults and bring with them different backgrounds and levels of experience from different dance schools, knowing how many years of experience you have still makes it hard to determine the level that is appropriate for you.

 Here are some of the things we typically work on in the different levels:

 • basic ballet technique and positions (pliés in first and second positions; we may introduce third, fourth, and fifth; port de bras; tendus; etc.)